Yesterday Marked the Big 45 For The Big Dog in Radio

 I always get asked what’s the one thing you have enjoyed doing in radio?
 It is a simple answer for me.
 It's the sports play-by-play.
 I don’t do it anymore, but I loved every minute of it and I do miss it (although I do it in my head every time I am at a game).
 Every broadcast was different and I have been lucky to win a few awards for my play-by-play work, which means a lot to me.
 People don’t have any idea how much work goes into a game broadcast to make it sound good.

 With the world of radio always changing, I am amazed that I am still behind the microphone every day.
 I guess I consider myself a survivor in this crazy business and I have the listeners like you and Mr. Arnie Wilson (God rest his soul) to thank for that.
 How long will this ride last?
 I don’t know, but I will know when the time comes to finally sign off.
-That day will soon be here!
+I imagine that day will soon be here or maybe not!